April 13, 2014 in

 Hill & Dale is located in Canal Square at 1054 31st Street NW, Washington DC, right next to the Sea Catch Restaurant.
 You can reach the store from M Street and from 31st Street.
 Look for the signs to the Sea Catch.

-Our hours are Tuesday - Sunday, 1-7pm.
-Hill & Dale is closed on Mondays, but we're available by appointment (email email@example.com)
+Our hours are Wednesday - Sunday, 1-7pm.
+Hill & Dale is closed on Mondays and Tuesdays, but we're available by appointment

-This is the first volume of Blind Willie McTell songs from Third Man Records' Document Records reissue series.
+This three record package includes Volumes 1-4 of the Blind Willie McTell reissues from Third Man Records' Document Records series.
 "The recordings we'll be presenting in this reissue series are the building blocks and DNA of American culture.
 Blues, R&B, Elvis, teenagerism, punk rock... it all goes back to these vital, breathtaking recordings."